sorush-khajepor/Salmon/readme.md

 ## Salmon

-Salmon is a text editor library written in C++.
+Salmon is a small text editor library written in C++.
 It is very handy if you need to make the same changes to many files.
 For example, you want to add a header to 100 CSV files.

 ## Example Code